GaloisInc/cclyzerpp/doc/docker.rst

   docker pull ghcr.io/galoisinc/cclyzerpp-dev:main

-Tags can be branch names or commit SHAs.
+Tags can be branch names or commit SHAs of releases.

 Building Locally
 ~~~~~~~~~~~~~~~~